dacrab/perfly/README.md

 ## 🤝 Contributing

 1. Fork and create a feature branch
-2. Make changes and run `bun run check-all`
+2. Make changes and run `bun run lint`
 3. Commit and open a PR

 ## 📄 License